michmattera/heart-disease-analysis-and-prediction/README.md

 Difference between the 2 sets of just 1 variable ['thal'].

-**These 7 features were the one after analyze the data that were more correlated with the target**
+Final features selected to train and fit model were actually a mix between the 2:

+**'ca', 'cp', 'exang', 'oldpeak', 'thal', 'chol'**

 ### Business requirement 2: Predict Heart Disease